 Return pan used to cook vegetables to medium-high heat.
 Add sweet potato, remaining garlic sesame-Sriracha sauce, and half the sesame seeds (reserve remaining for garnish) to hot pan.

 Bring to a simmer.
-Once simmering, stir constantly until sauce reduces to a light glaze, 1-2 minutes.
+Once simmering, stir constantly until sauce thickens to coat potatoes, 1-2 minutes.
 Season with salt and pepper to taste.

 Plate dish as pictured on front of card, placing sweet potato, vegetables, and avocado on rice and garnishing with remaining sesame seeds.
 Squeeze lime wedges over dish to taste.
 Bon appétit!